Sketching for Sequential Change-Point Detection: Examples for real applications

-Finally, we consider a synthetic example based on the real power network topology of the Western States Power Grid of the United States, which consists of $4941$ nodes and $6594$ edges and the minimum degree of a node in the network is $1$, as shown in Fig. \ref{fig:topology}\footnote{The topology of the power network can be downloaded at http://networkdata.ics.uci.edu/data/power/ \cite{watts1998collective}.}.
-The nodes represent generators, transformers and substations, and edges represent high-voltage transmission lines between them \cite{watts1998collective}.
+Finally, we present a synthetic example based on the real power network topology.
+We consider the Western States Power Grid of the United States, which consists of $4941$ nodes and $6594$ edges.
+The minimum degree of a node in the network is $1$, as shown in Fig. \ref{fig:topology}\footnote{The topology of the power network can be downloaded at http://networkdata.ics.uci.edu/data/power/ \cite{watts1998collective}.}.
+The nodes represent generators, transformers, and substations, and edges represent high-voltage transmission lines between them \cite{watts1998collective}.
 Note that the graph is sparse and that there are many ``communities'' which correspond to densely connected subnetworks.

-In this example, we simulate a situation for power failure over this large network. \yc{Assume at each time we may observe the real power injection at an edge.
-When the power system is in steady state, the observation is the true state plus Gaussian observation noise \cite{PowerSystemBook04}.
-We may estimate the true state (e.g., using techniques in \cite{PowerSystemBook04}), subtract it from the observation vector, and treat the residual vector as our signal $x_i$, which can be assumed to be i.i.d. standard Gaussian distribution.} When failures happen in a power system, there will be a shift in the mean for a small number of affected edges, since in practice, when there is a power failure, usually only a small part of the network is affected simultaneously.
+In this example, we simulate a situation for power failure over this large network. \yc{Assume that at each time we may observe the real power injection at an edge.
+When the power system is in a steady state, the observation is the true state plus Gaussian observation noise \cite{PowerSystemBook04}.
+We may estimate the true state (e.g., using techniques in \cite{PowerSystemBook04}), subtract it from the observation vector, and treat the residual vector as our signal $x_i$, which can be assumed to be i.i.d. standard Gaussian.} When a failure happens in a power system, there will be a shift in the mean for a small number of affected edges, since in practice, when there is a power failure, usually only a small part of the network is affected simultaneously.

-To perform the sketching procedure, we consider $A_t'$s with $N=6594$ and various $M<N$.
-Each time, we randomly choose $M$ nodes in the network and measure the sum of the quantities over all attached edges as shown in Fig. \ref{fig:powerguide}.
-Note that in this case we construct a projection matrix that is neither a Gaussian matrix nor an expander graph, but the structure of the projection matrix is constrained by the network topology.
-Our experiment shows that our detection procedure performs well with such topology constrained $A_t'$s.
-Although our example is a highly simplified model for power networks, it sheds some light on the potential of our method applied to monitoring real power networks.
+To perform sketching, at each time, we randomly choose $M$ nodes in the network and measure the sum of the quantities over all attached edges as shown in Fig. \ref{fig:powerguide}.
+This corresponds to $A_t'$s with $N=6594$ and various $M<N$.
+Note that in this case, our projection matrix is a 0-1 matrix whose structure is constrained by the network topology.
+Our example is a simplified model for power networks and aims to shed some light on the potential of our method applied to monitoring real power networks.